jakevm21/Checkers/README.md

 I did my best to follow SOLID design principles when implementing the game.
 This involved encapsulating different functionalities such as the board (model), gui (view), and input/move processor (controller) inside of distinct classes.

-Learn more about the game here: https://en.wikipedia.org/wiki/Checkers.
+Feel free to read more about the game here: https://en.wikipedia.org/wiki/Checkers.
+The history of the game is actually super fascinating!

 # Getting Started